eeguney/mern-react-budget-planner-app/README.md

-# MERN REACT BUDGET PLANNER APP
+# MERN React Budget Planner App

-A powerful and elegance MERN budget planning app written in React.JS
+A powerful, elegance and MERN Stack, budget planning app written in React.JS.

+// This project is still under development.

+## Specs;

+- Adding expense and income
+- Montly and daily chart
+- Membership system
+- Responsive design
+- And more...

+## Contributing;

+- If you have problems please leave an issue from [here](https://github.com/eeguney/mern-react-budget-planner-app/issues/)
+- Consider forking the project and submitting new pull requests.
+I am much likely control [my github accound](https://github.com/eeguney/)

 ## Built with;